CFCO: CFCO-1-FM

-In 2000, the station added its FM signal at 92.9 (CFCO-1-FM) to improve reception of the station's programming in office buildings in Chatham.
+In 2000, the station added its FM signal on 92.9 (CFCO-1-FM) to improve reception of the station's programming in office buildings in Chatham.
 The FM simulcasts the AM 100% and initially broadcast with only 50 watts of power (later quintupled to 250 watts).

 Country 92.9 & AM 630

-On March 3, 2008 at 9AM, after sixteen years as an oldies station, Classic Gold 630 came to an end with the song "The Beat Goes On" by Sonny and Cher, after which CFCO signed on the new country format with "Play Something Country" by Brooks & Dunn.
+On March 3, 2008, at 9 a.m., after sixteen years as an oldies station, Classic Gold 630 came to an end with the song "The Beat Goes On" by Sonny and Cher, after which CFCO signed on the new country music format with "Play Something Country" by Brooks & Dunn.
 Opening the station was 32-year CFCO vet George Brooks.
 This is the first time Chatham-Kent has had its own country music station, although now-sister station CHYR-FM in nearby Leamington was a country station for most of the 1990s and sister station CJSP-FM, also in Leamington, debuted its own country format prior to CFCO's change.
 Besides CFCO and CJSP, other country stations owned by Blackburn Radio are CHOK in Sarnia-Lambton, CJWF-FM in Windsor, and CKNX in Wingham.

 In March 2011, CFCO began referring the station as Country 92-9 FM CFCO with no mention of 630 AM.
 By 2015, it would include 630 AM once more.

+On July 2, 2024, Blackburn Radio submitted an application to migrate CFCO to the FM band on a full-time basis as CFCO-FM, shutting down AM 630 and FM 92.9 in favour of a 1,250-watt transmitter on 91.3 MHz.
+This was after the CRTC and FCC agreed that 91.3 MHz was a usable frequency in Chatham, on May 13, 2024.
+The application was approved on April 14, 2025.